floragunncom/search-guard-docs/_content/_docs_quickstart/firststeps_testing.md

 https://<node name>:<http port>/_searchguard/authinfo?pretty
 ```

-To fetch the user information, we need to provde the username and the password.
+To fetch the user information, we need to provide the username and the password.
 We first check the attributes of the user `jdoe` by issuing a curl call to this endpoint:

 ```
 curl -k -u jdoe:jdoe -XGET "https://sgssl-0.example.com:9200/_searchguard/authinfo?pretty"